-Patients presenting with progressive neurological symptoms after a foramen magnum decompression for Chiari I malformation require a detailed clinical and radiological work-up to identify the responsible mechanism.
-Not only does the foramen magnum area need a careful analysis, but degenerative diseases of the cervical spine should also be taken into account.
-Particularly important are signs of instabilities as the often atrophic spinal cords of these patients may be extremely vulnerable to hypermobile segments.
-Multilevel decompressions and fusions may stabilize the course in such patients.
+Patients presenting with progressive neurological symptoms after a foramen magnum decompression for Chiari I malformation require a detailed clinical and radiological workup to identify the responsible mechanism.
+Not only the foramen magnum area needs a careful analysis, but degenerative diseases of the cervical spine should also be taken into account.
+Particularly important are signs of instabilities, as the often atrophic spinal cords of these patients may be extremely vulnerable to hypermobile segments.
+Multilevel decompressions and fusions may stabilize the course for 77% of such patients for at least 5 years.
 Foramen magnum revisions are indicated in patients with evidence of CSF flow obstruction, cord compression, or instabilities at this level.
 They carry a higher surgical morbidity and are less likely to produce significant neurological improvements compared to a primary decompression.
-However, about 66 % can be stabilized with such a revision for at least 10 years.
+However, still about 63% can be stabilized with such a revision for at least 10 years.